NDiz-Rosales/COVID19-DATA-SPAIN/README.md

 The domains or spatial areas of interest correspond to the Health Areas (H.A.) of Castilla y León, an Autonomous Community in Spain, located, as can be seen in [Figure 1](#figure1), in the north-western fringe of the Peninsula.

+<p align="justify">The domains or spatial areas of interest correspond to the Health Areas (H.A.) of Castilla y León, an Autonomous Community in Spain, located, as can be seen in <a href="#figure1">Figure 1</a>, in the north-western fringe of the Peninsula.</p>

 <p align="center">
   <a id="figure1"></a>
   <img alt="Geographical location of Castilla y León" src="./README_COVID_files/mapSpainCL.png">